polowis/blog/_posts/2020-02-21-reflection-journal-#2:-the-flask-microframework.md

 ```

 And that's it.
 Just by defining a few things, everything will be setup correctly.
-I'm still trying to improve this framework so it can handle most of the stuff for me such as authentication, controller, model, validation, routing, database, etc.
+I'm still trying to improve this framework so it can handle most of the stuff for me such as authentication, controller, model, validation, routing,database, etc.